Nissan Prairie: First generation (M10; 1982)

+European market

 The vehicle was launched as the Datsun Prairie in Europe and was rebranded to Nissan along with the rest of the range from 1984, at first featuring "Datsun by Nissan" badging and then solely "Nissan" badging from 1985.
 However, as Prairie was a slow but steady seller, some instrument clusters remained with the Datsun script featuring on the centre of the speedometer.
 Nissan tried, with partial success, to cover over the script a grey sticker over the plastic fascia of the instruments, rather than on the speedometer itself.
 The 1.5-litre engine was dropped from the UK market sometime after the 1986 facelift with the 1.8 becoming the sole engine offered.
 From the facelift (larger front lights, larger front indicators with additional side repeat indicators, trim improvements, redesigned rear tail light clusters) onwards the UK model was available either in 1.5 GL, 1.8 SGL or 1.8 SGL Anniversary II specification (featuring two-tone paint, electric front windows, electric steel sliding sunroof, power assisted steering and a dealer applied 'Anniversary II' badge on the tailgate).
 The Prairie was sold with a 3-year 100,000 mile warranty and a 6-year anti-corrosion warranty.

 The European 1.5 produces 70 PS, while the later 2.0 offered 102 PS.
 Four-wheel-drive was introduced along with the larger engine.

 Second generation (M11; 1988)

 The second generation of the Prairie was introduced September 1988 and marketed as the Axxess in North America.
 To meet concerns that the original bodyshell was too weak, the platform used was upgraded from the smaller Nissan Sunny to the larger Nissan Bluebird.
 The engines were correspondingly bigger as well.
 The second generation Prairie lost some of the innovative features that made the first generation standout - the B-pillar was reinstated, the torsion beam rear suspension was replaced with a more conventional coil setup which prevented the rear seats from reclining.
-The vehicle sold for six years (1990–95) in Canada, but only from 1990-1992 in the United States as it was replaced by the Nissan Quest.
+The vehicle sold for six years (1990–95) in Canada, but only for the 1990 model year in the United States, as it was replaced by the Nissan Quest.
 The U.S. version had motorized automatic seatbelts while the Canadian versions had manual belts.

 North American models only offered the larger 2.4-litre engine.
-The Prairie came with optional AWD and a 2.0 litre engine.
+Elsewhere the Prairie came with optional AWD and a 2.0-litre engine.
 In Europe, the Prairie was later replaced with the taller, more van-like Nissan Serena, while the Nissan Quest replaced both the Axxess and the Nissan Van in North America.